-At Infinity we believe in the power of conversations and the undeniable value they can hold.
-In retail, these conversations are pivotal to understanding your customer's needs and using these insights to improve their experience.
+At Infinity, we strongly believe in the transformative power of conversations and the immense value they bring.
+In the world of retail, these conversations are absolutely crucial for gaining a deep understanding of your customers' needs and utilizing those valuable insights to enhance their overall experience.

-In the first of an Infinity blog-series, we sat down with Miya Knights, retail technology expert and co-author of the book “Amazon: How the World’s Most Relentless Retailer will Continue to Revolutionize Commerce".
-Miya discussed with us the importance of conversations, offline touchpoints, and her number one bug-bear when it comes to digital retailing.
+In the first instalment of Infinity's blog series, we had the pleasure of sitting down with Miya Knights.
+Miya is a renowned expert in retail technology and co-author of the groundbreaking book "Amazon: How the World's Most Relentless Retailer will Continue to Revolutionize Commerce".
+During our conversation, Miya talked about the pivotal role of conversations, the significance of offline touchpoints, and her top concern when it comes to digital retailing.

 Grab yourself a cup of tea, and let’s get started.